digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ---

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">With this notebook, you can familiarize yourself with Python syntax, create and run a Python package command, create and modify a dictionary data structure, and use an external library to read BibTeX records as dictionaries.</p>
+With this notebook, you can familiarize yourself with Python syntax, create and run a Python package command, create and modify a dictionary data structure, and use an external library to read BibTeX records as dictionaries.

 | Part | Label                              | Time (min) |
 |------|------------------------------------|------------|